 - A.17 Information security aspects of business continuity management

 - A.18 Compliance

 ISO 27001 benefits

 ISO 27001 is one of the most popular information security standards in the world, with certifications growing by more than 450% in the past ten years.
-It is recognised globally as a benchmark for good security practice, and enables organisations to achieve independent certification by an accredited certification body following the successful completion of an audit.
+It is recognised globally as a benchmark for good security practice, and enables organisations to achieve accredited certification by an accredited certification body following the successful completion of an audit.

 ISO 27001 supports compliance with a host of laws, including the EU GDPR (General Data Protection Regulation) and the NIS Regulations (Network and Information Systems Regulations).

 Learn more about the benefits of ISO 27001 certification >>

 An ISO 27001-compliant ISMS helps protect all forms of information, whether digital, paper-based or in the Cloud.

 Certification demonstrates an organisation’s commitment to information security, and provides a valuable credential when tendering for new business.

 Thanks to the risk assessment and analysis approach of an ISMS, organisations can reduce costs spent on indiscriminately adding layers of defensive technology that might not work.